rmupap/rmupap.github.io/_includes/direct-patient-contact-experience.md

 - Respiratory Therapist
 - Surgical Technologist

-Volunteer experience with which you have actively worked with patients and influenced their care also qualifies for direct patient contact experience.
+**Volunteer experience with which** <span class="highlight">you have actively worked with patients and influenced their care</span> **also qualifies for direct patient contact experience**.
 Examples may include but are not limited to:

 - Hospice
 - Medical Mission
 - Nursing Home
-- Peace corps
+- Peace Corps

 Other health care experiences having minimal or no direct patient care responsibility, such as administrative jobs and pharmacy assistant, do not count for direct patient contact experience.